 Squeeze milk out of coconut flakes and add flakes to the batter.
 Fold them in.

 Transfer batter into the prepared baking dish.
-Bake for 55-60 minutes.
-If the top of bread is browning too fast, loosely cover with aluminum foil to keep direct heat away.(For easiest way to tell if quick bread is done baking, check internal temperature with a meat thermometer.
+Bake for 55-70 minutes.
+If the top of bread is browning too fast, loosely cover with aluminum foil to keep direct heat away.Note: baking dish does make a difference in bake time, as well as oven's temperature accuracy.
+Temperature is better way to track for doneness than time.(For easiest way to tell if quick bread is done baking, check internal temperature with a meat thermometer.
 Quick bread is done when internal temperature at the center will reach 200°F.)

 Take bread out and let it cool before cutting.
 Use serrated bread knife to slice the bread.